YanivZalach/Tmux_Config/README.md

  * **Terminal Emulator**: Use a compatible terminal emulator-you have probably one installed (e.g.,Kitty, Alacritty, GNOME Terminal).

- * `reattach-to-user-namespace`: Required for clipboard support on macOS (installable via Homebrew).
+ * `reattach-to-user-namespace`: Required for clipboard support on MacOS (installable via Homebrew).

 ## Installation 📦